I'm in my second trimester. No matter what I eat, I get heartburn. Is this

 normal?
 If so, what can I do to feel better? – Cari

 Heartburn, despite its name, has nothing to do with the heart.
 It's a burning feeling

 in the throat and chest when the stomach's contents move back up into the esophagus

 (the tube that moves food from the throat to the stomach).

 Heartburn is common during pregnancy.

-make the valve at the entrance to the stomach relax so that it doesn't close as it
+the valve at the entrance to the stomach relax so that it doesn't close as it should.

-should.
-This lets acidic stomach contents move up into the esophagus, a condition
+This lets acidic stomach contents move up into the esophagus, a condition known as

-reflux (GER), or acid reflux.
-It can get worse later in pregnancy when the growing
+or acid reflux.
+It can get worse later in pregnancy when the growing uterus presses

 To help ease heartburn pain: